Hyundai Equus: DUB Edition Hyundai Equus (2010)

 The DUB Edition Equus is based on the 2011 Equus sedan and built by Mummbles Marketing and DUB Magazine.
 It included Trex DUB Design mesh grille, DUB Design custom body kit, tinted windows and tail lights, a custom two-tone gloss black-and-matte charcoal body colour, DUB Edition custom suspension, 24-inch TIS modular style 10 wheels with Pirelli Pzero Nero Tires, custom trunk enclosure with Infinity Kappa audio (9 Infinity Kappa Series speakers, KAPPA ONE mono and KAPPA FOUR four-channel amplifiers), DUB Design custom leather and suede upholstery, DUB Design illuminated headliner and custom rear bucket seats.

 The vehicle was unveiled in the 2010 SEMA Show.

 Armoured Limousine (2012)

 On 17 December 2012, an armoured Equus Limousine was delivered to Secretary-General of the United Nations (UN) Ban Ki-moon at the UN Headquarters in New York, U.S.

-Equus by Hermes (2013)
+Equus by Hermès (2013)

 A limited (3 units) version of 2013 Hyundai Equus limousine was built in collaboration with French fashion label Hermès.

 The vehicle was unveiled in the 2013 Seoul Motor Show.